Getting to Know BuzzBird

 What’s the biggest problem?

-Another thing are tools like Headless Chrome.
+Another thing where lambda comes in quite handy are tools like Headless Chrome.
 We’d really like to use it, for taking screenshots or generating PDFs.
+You can generate thousands of PDFs in parallel.
 Integrating it into Elastic Beanstalk however, is simply not possible without a lot of effort.
 The images are built to be complete, and don’t leave much room for extensive customization - apart from executing a few custom PHP scripts for example.

 What’s your biggest learning regarding deployment, infrastructure and automation?

 I’d pick the approach to set up a mirrored system in the beginning.
 You can take over the responsibility for a live system and get to know it quickly by setting up a shadow-setup where you can try things.